smrubin/dogsplaypokemon/README.md

 ### Client

 The client is used to broadcast sensor event data sent out as HTTP POST requests.
 This example client runs on a Raspberry Pi 3 with a Sense HAT (https://www.raspberrypi.org/products/sense-hat/).
+Follow this [guide](https://projects.raspberrypi.org/en/projects/getting-started-with-the-sense-hat/2) for setting up Sense HAT on the Raspberry Pi.
+See an emulated Sense HAT here: https://trinket.io/sense-hat